Improving online FDR procedures via online analogs of e-closure and compound e-values: Improvements via donation beyond online multiple testing

-The choice of $B_i^{(t)}$ for both procedures can be chosen as follows: By definition of each procedure this $\mathbf{B}^{(t)}$ is a $\boldsymbol{\gamma}$-weighted donation sequence in both cases.
+In the e-TOAD case, already rejected hypotheses in $R_{t-1}\setminus\Acal_t$ are included in $R_t$ and therefore use the first branch, while unrejected inactive hypotheses use the second branch.
+By definition of each procedure this $\mathbf{B}^{(t)}$ is a $\boldsymbol{\gamma}$-weighted donation sequence in both cases.
 Thus, we have shown our desired results. \end{proof}

 Similar to donation e-LOND, both donation online e-BH and donation e-TOAD strictly improve their non-donation counterparts since they consider a superset of rejection sets at each time $t$.
+Set-inclusion comparisons assume a fixed deterministic tie-breaking convention for hypotheses tied in $\gamma_iE_i$; alternatively, one may reject all hypotheses tied at the selected threshold in both the baseline and donation procedures.